EFT as a therapy and form of treatment is an interesting topic for discussion.

 The first stage for emotional change (done usually on the first therapy session) is where the assessment begins.
-It includes identifying problems, underlying feelings, and triggers.
+It includes identifying problems, underlying unhelpful emotions (self-criticism, etc.), and triggers.
 In the second stage, listening and acceptance are vital factors.
 Lastly, the third stage of the therapy is where the resolution and consolidation happen.

 Yes.
-It is an effective therapeutic approach for couples.
+It is an effective therapeutic approach for couples dealing with relationship distress.
 It is common for many emotions to get in the way of love relationships.
-Hence, a romantic partner and their significant others undergoing therapy will help them create a healthy environment for both of them.
+Hence, a romantic partner and their significant others undergoing therapy will help them create empathic attunement and a healthy environment for both.

 In 1985, Sue Johnson, with the help of Les Greenberg, created Emotion-Focused Therapy as experiential psychotherapy.
 They tested this approach to help the struggling relationship between families and couples (thus it is effective for couples therapy and family therapy).
-It was only in 1988 when their work has been published.
+It was only in 1988 that their work has been published.

 How long does EFT take?

-EFT is a short therapy approach that usually only takes between 8-20 sessions.
+Focused therapy for emotional responses is a short therapy approach for positive human functioning that usually only takes between 8-20 sessions.
 However, some individuals, couples, or families may take a little longer.
-It all depends on how well they can regulate their feelings.
-Make sure to find a good EFT expert for the best results.
+It all depends on how well they can regulate their own emotions.
+Make sure to find a good EFT expert for the best corrective emotional experiences.

 What are the 9 tapping points?

 The nine tapping points in EFT include the following:

 - Top of the head,